 Facility Inspections

-Adding to its strong profile, this facility earned a grade of B for its inspections rating.
-This is an above average grade in this area.
-These inspection scores take several factors into consideration, including deficiencies and federal fines.
-You can learn more about each of these items by obtaining copies of nursing homes' inspection reports.
-We weren't able to track down deficiency counts for this nursing home.
-We wish we had more data for this facility.
-Without all of the deficiency related data, it was difficult to really grade it in the inspections category.
+In addition to receiving a solid overall grade, this facility also earned a strong inspection grade, which is associated with its recent health inspections.
+In fact, we awarded it an above average grade of B+ in this area.
+Inspection ratings take several factors into consideration, including deficiencies and federal fines.
+You can find more information about each of these factors by reviewing copies of nursing homes' inspection reports.
+We were not able to track down deficiency counts for this nursing home.
+We would like to have more data for this facility.
+Without information regarding deficiencies, it was challenging to fully evaluate this facility in terms of this category.

 Long-term Care Quality